spsforks/QB64-Wiki/Arrays.md

 [DIM](DIM)ensioning with a range is possible also by using TO between the minimum and  highest elements.
 Arrays can start and end at any element(index) value up to 32767. **QB64** allows larger array sizes!

-*Example 2:* dimensions an Integer array that can hold 100 values in indices 1 to 100.
+dimensions an Integer array that can hold 100 values in indices 1 to 100.

 ```vb